Polymer/tools/README.md

 }).then(() => { // ...
 ```

 `generateServiceWorker()` is built on top of the [sw-precache](https://github.com/GoogleChrome/sw-precache) library.
-Any options it supports can be passed directly to that library via the `swConfig` option.
+Any options it supports can be passed directly to that library via the `swPrecacheConfig` option.
 See [sw-preache](https://github.com/GoogleChrome/sw-precache#options-parameter) for a list of all supported options

 In some cases you may need to whitelist 3rd party services with sw-precache, so the Service Worker doesn't intercept them.
-For instance, if you're hosting your app on Firebase, you'll want to add the `navigateFallbackWhitelist: [/^(?!\/__)/]` option to your `swConfig` as Firebase owns the `__` namespace, and intercepting it will cause things like OAuth to fail.
+For instance, if you're hosting your app on Firebase, you'll want to add the `navigateFallbackWhitelist: [/^(?!\/__)/]` option to your `swPrecacheConfig` as Firebase owns the `__` namespace, and intercepting it will cause things like OAuth to fail.

 #### addServiceWorker()

-Like `generateServiceWorker()`, but writes the generated service worker to the file path you specify in the `serviceWorkerPath` option ("service-worker.js" by default).
+Like `generateServiceWorker()`, but writes the generated service worker to the file path you specify in the `path` option ("service-worker.js" by default).

 ```js
 const addServiceWorker = require('polymer-build').addServiceWorker;